-More people get into financial trouble because they're spending too much than because they're making (or receiving) too little.
+More people get into financial trouble because they're spending too much, rather than that they're making too little.
 While spending may seem a simple matter-"I need to buy this, I'd like to buy that"-it's actually very complex.
-America is a consumer society, and we're deluged by advertisements promising that we'll be happier, more successful, better liked by more people, sexier, and everything else if only we buy this.
+Canada is a consumer society, and we're deluged by advertisements promising that we'll be happier, more successful, better liked by more people, sexier, and everything else if only we buy this.
 Companies have spent billions of dollars researching how to manipulate our buying behavior.
 No wonder it's so tough to resist these pressures!